-- Proposal No. 2, approval of our Amended 2018 Plan, will be considered approved if it receives "For" votes from the majority of the outstanding shares of Common Stock present online or represented by proxy and entitled to vote at the Annual Meeting.
-If you abstain from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - Proposal No. 3, advisory approval of the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers, the choice of frequency receiving the largest number of "For" votes from the holders of shares either present in person or represented by proxy and entitled to vote will determine the approved frequency.
-If you "Abstain" from voting, it will have the same effect as no vote being cast.
-Broker nonvotes will have no effect. - Proposal No. 4, advisory approval of the compensation of the Company's named executive officers, will be considered to be approved if it receives "For" votes from the holders of a majority of shares either present online or represented by proxy and entitled to vote.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker nonvotes will have no effect.

-To be approved, Proposal No. 5, ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm of Rigel for the fiscal year ending December 31, 2023, must receive "For" votes from the holders of a majority of shares either present online or represented by proxy and entitled to vote.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Because this proposal is considered to be a "routine" matter under applicable rules, if you hold your shares in street name and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other agent has discretionary authority under applicable rules to vote your shares on this proposal.
-For more information, see "What happens if I do not vote, or if I return a proxy card or otherwise vote without giving specific voting instructions?" and "What are 'broker nonabove.
-Although stockholder votes'?" ratification of the selection of Ernst & Young LLP as Rigel's independent registered public accounting firm is not required, the Board is submitting Proposal No. 5 to the stockholders for ratification as a matter of good corporate practice.
-See "Proposal 5-Ratification of Selection of Independent Registered Public Accounting Firm" for more information regarding stockholder ratification.
+- To be approved, Proposal No. 2, an amendment to the Amended 2018 Plan, must receive "For" votes from the holders of a majority of shares either present online or represented by proxy and entitled to vote on this proposal at the Annual Meeting.
+Abstentions will have the same effect as an "Against" vote.
+Broker non-votes will have no effect. - To be approved, Proposal No. 3, advisory approval of the compensation of the Company's named executive officers, must receive "For" votes from the holders of a majority of shares either present online or represented by proxy and entitled to vote on this proposal at the Annual Meeting.
+Abstentions will have the same effect as an "Against" vote.
+Broker non-votes will have no effect. - To be approved, Proposal No. 4, ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm of Rigel for the fiscal year ending December 31, 2024, must receive "For" votes from the holders of a majority of shares either present online or represented by proxy and entitled to vote on this proposal at the Annual Meeting.
+Abstentions will have the same effect as an "Against" vote.
+Because this proposal is considered to be a "routine" matter under applicable rules, if you hold vour shares in street name and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other agent has discretionary authority under applicable rules to vote your shares on this proposal.
+Accordingly, there will not be any broker non-votes on this proposal.
+For more information, see "What happens if I do not vote, or if I return a proxy card or otherwise vote without giving specific voting instructions?" and "What are 'broker non-votes'?" above.
+Although stockholder ratification of the selection of Ernst & Young LLP as Rigel's independent registered public accounting firm is not required, the Board is submitting Proposal No. 4 to the stockholders for ratification as a matter of good corporate practice.
+See "Proposal No. 4-Ratification of Selection of Independent Registered Public Accounting Firm" for more information regarding stockholder ratification.